What is an ocarina?

-The Asian ocarina design differs notably from italian instruments , with a longer tail, and a rounded 'cappello'.
+The Asian ocarina design differs notably from Italian instruments , with a longer tail, and a rounded 'cappello'.

 Asian ocarina designs also differ as Asian makers added 'subholes' to the instrument increasing the total number of finger holes from 10 to 12.
 The subholes are used by covering multiple holes with the pad of a single finger.

 The instrument has come back into western awareness from this Asian tradition through media, including Totoro and the Zelda franchise.

 To add additional range, multichamber ocarinas were created.
-Additional smaller chambers are added to the right hand, which are tuned to play higher notes.
+Extra smaller chambers are added to the right hand, which are tuned to play higher notes.
 Multichamber ocarinas may have as many as 4 chambers, giving slightly more than 3 octaves of range.